TITLE 92: TRANSPORTATION

 Persons employing drivers, drivers and commercial motor vehicles which transport property or passengers in interstate or intrastate commerce.
 (Section 18b-106 of the Law)

 b) 92 Ill.
 Adm.
-Code 397 applies to any employer, employee or motor carrier engaged in the transportation of hazardous materials by a motor vehicle which must be marked or placarded in accordance with "Carriage by Public Highway" (49 CFR 177.823) and to:
+Code 397 applies to any employer, employee or motor carrier engaged in the transportation of hazardous materials by a motor vehicle that must be marked or placarded in accordance with "Carriage by Public Highway" (49 CFR 177.823) and to:

 1) Each officer or employee of the carrier who performs supervisory duties related to the transportation of hazardous materials; and